Ryanofman/thestronghumans/readme.md

 1. **Image Optimization**:
    - Use `.jpg` for photos
-   - Use `.png` for logos/icons with transparency
+   - Use `.png` for logos with transparency (especially partner logos)
    - Compress images before uploading (use TinyPNG or similar)
    - Keep images under 200KB when possible
+   - Partner logos should have transparent backgrounds

 2. **Consistent Styling**:
+   - The vibrant color scheme uses navy, red, green, and gold
-   - Maintain the color scheme throughout
+   - Maintain these colors throughout any additions
    - Use the existing CSS classes for consistency
    - Test on mobile devices after changes